Currently Enrolling Trials

 Serious infections have occurred with the use of Siliq.
 Consider the risks and benefits prior to initiating Siliq in patients with a chronic infection or a history of recurrent infection.

-Suicidal ideation and behavior, including completed suicides, have occurred in patients treated with Siliq.
+Siliq comes with the following Black Box Warning: Suicidal ideation and behavior, including completed suicides, have occurred in patients treated with Siliq.
 Prior to prescribing, weigh potential risks and benefits in patients with a history of depression and/or suicidal ideation or behavior.
 Patients with new or worsening suicidal thoughts and behavior should be referred to a mental health professional, as appropriate.
-Advise patients and caregivers to seek medical attention for manifestations of suicidal ideation or behavior, new onset or worsening depression, anxiety, or other mood changes.
+Advise patients and caregivers to seek medical attention for manifestations of suicidal ideation or behavior, new onset or worsening depression, anxiety or other mood changes.
 Siliq is available only through a restricted program called the Siliq REMS Program.